Gokyo Ri Trek Difficulty

 At the tip of the Himalayan Mountain range, Mount Everest, also known in Nepali as Sagarmatha and in Tibetan as Chomolungma, crosses the border between Nepal and Tibet.
-The mountain is located quite close to the equator, at a latitude of around 28 degrees, despite the fact that climbing to the top of the globe is a difficult and perhaps deadly endeavor because of the peak’s tremendous altitude, avalanches, icefalls, and other dangers.
+The mountain is located quite close to the equator, at a latitude of around 28 degrees, even though climbing to the top of the globe is a difficult and perhaps deadly endeavor because of the peak’s tremendous altitude, avalanches, icefalls, and other dangers.

 The length of the Everest Gokyo Ri trek can be altered by choosing a different route.
 Depending on your preferences, you can choose the number of days.